legoisland21/miniasm-g/README.md

 Notice: For audio on Windows including winmm.lib IS required Notice 2: To have audio on Linux you need to have `alsa-utils` so to install it (apt) `sudo apt install alsa-utils` or (pacman) `sudo pacman -S alsa-utils`
-Warning: Linux runs way faster then Windows, while making pong 5FPS on linux was about the same as 30FPS on windows
+Warning: Linux runs way faster then Windows, while making pong 5FPS on linux was about the same as 30FPS on windows Warning 2: To enable ANSI (used for graphics) for older terminals (Windows Console Host, etc...) on Windows you need to add `enableANSI()` to enable ANSI, if the program is linux-only there is no need to add it

 ## How to use
 1. Compile using C++11 or newer